Transverse colon cancer: a call for focused research in an understudied heterogenous disease

 Given the lack of stratification for transverse colon cancer in the above landmark trials, and the paucity of specific transverse colon cancer outcomes or dedicated transverse colon cancer therapy investigations, Solar Vasconcelos et al. sought to examine the efficacity of anti-EGFR therapeutic agents in the treatment of transverse colon adenocarcinoma via a retrospective pooled population analysis of two prospective randomized Canadian Cancer Trials Group/Australian Gastro-Intestinal Trials Group (CTG/AGITG) trials.
 CCTG/AGITG CO.17 and CO.20 both enrolled patients with heavily pre-treated metastatic colorectal cancer, that had adequate performance status and had no previous exposure to anti-EGFR therapy (21).
 CO.17 randomized EGFR positive patients to cetuximab plus supportive care (SC) or SC alone.
 Notably, the trial did not require prospective RAS/BRAF testing, however, KRAS/NRAS exons 2-4 and BRAF V600E genotyping was performed in later correlative analyses and was utilized by Solar Vasconcelos et al. in their patient selection.
 CCTG/AGITG CO.20 randomized the same patient population to receive cetuximab plus brivanib alaninate (a multi-targeted tyrosine kinase inhibitor) versus cetuximab plus placebo, with KRAS wild type testing performed after trial initiation, resulting in exclusion of KRAS exon 2 mutated patients (22-25).

-Authors of this analysis pooled data from patients with confirmed KRAS/NRAS/BRAF wild type tumors from both arms of CO.17 and KRAS from the single agent cetuximab arm in CO.20.
+Authors of this analysis pooled data from patients with confirmed KRAS/NRAS/BRAF wild type tumors from both arms of CO.17 and KRAS wild type from the single agent cetuximab arm in CO.20.
 Analyses were then performed based on the location of the primary tumor.
 Right sided tumors were defined as originating from the cecum distally to the hepatic flexure and left sided tumors originating at the splenic flexure distally to the rectum.
 The remaining tumors were considered in the transverse colon.
 A total of 553 patients were included, with most patients diagnosed with left sided primary tumors (75.9%).
 Transverse colon primary tumors were only found in 32 patients (5.8%), with the remaining considered right sided primary tumors (18.35%).
 The overwhelming majority (82.6%) received cetuximab, while 17.4% received SC alone.
 Outcomes including PFS and OS were examined for each primary tumor location comparing patients treated with cetuximab vs. SC alone.
 Survival outcomes were also analyzed for all patients treated with cetuximab based on primary tumor location, using patients with a transverse colon primary tumor as a reference.
 Additionally, using primary tumor location of the rectum as a reference, authors analyzed the outcomes of nine distinct areas of the colon (cecum, ascending colon, hepatic flexure, transverse colon, splenic flexure, descending colon, sigmoid, rectosigmoid junction, rectum).
 Multivariate analysis controlled for primary tumor location, treatment, and multiple baseline characteristics including stage at presentation, histologic tumor grade, lymph node involvement, tumor T-stage, metastatic or recurrent disease at presentation, time from initial diagnosis to randomization, number of previous systemic chemotherapies, number of organs with metastatic disease, presence of lung or liver metastases, basic demographic information (age, sex, performance status) and laboratory values.

 Baseline characteristic analysis revealed that relative to patients with right or left side primary tumors, patients with transverse colon primary tumors had more poorly differentiated histologic grade (43.3%), more metachronous disease and peritoneal/retroperitoneal disease at presentation (50% and 21.9% respectively), had less liver or lung metastasis at presentation (21.9%), and were more often allocated to SC as primary treatment (31.2%).